MRandl/machineLearning2/README.md

 # machineLearning2
-This repository contains the work of our team for the project 2 of the machine learning class at EPFL.
+This repository contains the work of our team for the project 2, option B (text classification) of the machine learning class at EPFL.
 It is divided in multiple notebooks detailing the different methods we used to reach our goals.

 ## The best model
 The notebook that is interesting for grading as it received our maximal accuracy on the AICrowd dataset is [tfidf_ridge.ipynb](tfidf_ridge.ipynb)